Glossary and Conditions

 You can have multiple bleeding effects at once.
 Each requires its own checks to resist or treat.

 You cannot see.
-You suffer a -5 penalty to your Defense, all attack rolls, and any other checks involving vision, such as most Acrobatics, Athletics, Mechanics, Perception, Performance, and Stealth checks.
+You suffer a -5 penalty to your Defense, all attack rolls, and any other checks involving vision, such as most Acrobatics, Athletics, Mechanics, Perception, and Stealth checks.
 You automatically fail any checks relying solely on vision.
-If you attempt to run, you must make an Acrobatics (Prc) check against TN 14 or trip and fall.
+If you attempt to run, you must make a Prc [Acrobatics/Balance] check against TN 14 or trip and fall.
 In combat, you must guess the location of your targets and automatically miss if you choose the incorrect location.
 If you make a ranged attack, you need only select a direction and range increment, and the first creature in that region becomes the target of the attack.
-You cannot execute any skills with the Precise or Reactive keywords.

 If you remain blinded for a long time, you grow accustomed to it and can overcome some of the drawbacks.
 After every number of weeks equal to 8 - your Perception, reduce your penalty by 1, to a minimum of -2.
 If you are both blinded and deafened, your penalty is always -5.

 Burning conditions are rated on the same scale as wound levels.
-At the end of each round, you must make a Resistance (Vit) check against the effect's TN or receive a wound equal to the level of the burning effect.
+At the end of each round, you must make a Fortitude check against the effect's TN or receive a wound equal to the level of the burning effect.
 If you are engulfed in water, the effect ends.
 The effect can be reduced by one level by taking cold damage at least equal to the effect's TN, or with a successful Treat Condition action against the same TN.
 If you are prone, you can also roll on the ground as part of your Treat Condition action, which negates the requirement for a healing kit.